The Day the Earth Stood Stupid: Production

 Fry's immunity to the Brainspawn's attacks is due to his lack of the Delta brainwave which is revealed in this episode and referred to again in "The Why of Fry".
 This deficiency is caused by the events of the episode "Roswell That Ends Well" when Fry becomes his own grandfather after having sex with the woman who turns out to be his grandmother.
 In the DVD commentary for "The Why of Fry", executive producers Matt Groening and David X. Cohen point out that they had intended to give Fry a larger purpose for coming to the future since the pilot episode, but had held off on developing that idea until the fourth season.

 This is the first episode featuring the Hypnotoad, whom Matt Groening identifies as his favorite character.

 Broadcast and reception

 In its original airing this episode was in a three way tie for 78th for the week with a 4.9 rating/9 share.
-In 2006, IGN.com ranked the episode as number eighteen in their list of the top 25 episodes of Futurama.
+In 2006, IGN ranked the episode as number eighteen in their list of the top 25 episodes of Futurama.